 Because web designers can play with the focus, depth, and contrast of photographs, it is not really surprising why the image-focused design is becoming more popular these days.
 Apart from setting an enticing mood for the website, it also makes it more relevant to its niche.
 This trend will continue to dominate the future of web designs, much more that designers are already experimenting the use of animations and videos as well.

-3 Common Mistakes of Image-Focused Websites
+The Common Mistakes of Image-Focused Websites

-- Issues of Different Sizes.
-One of the mistakes you need to avoid if you decide for a large image website is the resolution of the photo.
+- Issues of Different Sizes: One of the mistakes you need to avoid if you decide for a large image website is the resolution of the photo.
 You must make it a point to try different resolutions of the photo while taking into consideration the width of different browsers.

-- Loading Time.
-If you use a high-resolution large image, its file size will increase.
+- Loading Time: If you use a high-resolution large image, its file size will increase.
 This will greatly impact the loading time of your website.
 Therefore, make sure to use a plugin that will optimize your website.

-- Wrong Format.
-Some image-focused websites face continuous loading issues because of a wrong image format.
+- Wrong Format: Some image-focused websites face continuous loading issues because of a wrong image format.
 To avoid this, use GIF, JPEG, or PNG as these as standard web formats.

 Should You Embrace the Image-Focused Trend?

 Sad to say, though, the image-focused web design is not for everybody.
 You need to identify the best approach for your website.
 After all, a website is not just about images, is it?
-While it is true that the image you place in your website has a big role in capturing the attention of the users, making them stay, and prompting them to return, this doesn’t mean that it is the only thing that you need to consider.
+While it is true that the image you place on your website has a big role in capturing the attention of the users, making them stay, and prompting them to return, this doesn’t mean that it is the only thing that you need to consider.
 In fact, an image-focused design is not for every website.

 Things to Consider before Deciding your Web-Page Design

-1. Identify the goals of your website.
+1. Identify the goals of your website

 The first thing you need to consider before deciding whether you should embrace the image-focused web design or not is its main purpose.